 Yes.
-Residential Students may move in Thursday, Jan.
-8, 2015 from 2-4 p.m.
+Residential students may move in Thursday, Jan.
+7, 2016 from 9 a.m. - 4:30 p.m.
 Check in at the front desk of Eagle Landing.
 For move-in day instructions, see students.umw.edu/residencelife/springnew

 Can I register for classes before I attend January Orientation?